Exclusive: Vivendi gets four offers for Brazil's GVT - sources

 Vivendi initially received more than four non-binding offers and had retained four to go on to the next round of bidding, the first source said.
 Final bids are expected by early January, the source said.

-Telecom Italia SpA TLIT.MC, which owns Brazil's second-largest mobile operator but has a small market share in broadband, did not bid, both sources said.
-But the group may get back into the running after a December 6 board meeting at which it is scheduled to discuss GVT and a spin off of its Italian fixed network, they added.
+Telecom Italia SpA (TLIT.MI), which owns Brazil's second-largest mobile operator but has a small market share in broadband, did not bid, both sources said.
+But the group may get back into the running after a December 6 board meeting at which it is scheduled to discuss GVT and a spinoff of its Italian fixed network, they added.

 Mexico City-based America Movil declined to comment through a spokeswoman.
 Calls to the Brazilian unit of Telecom Italia in Rio de Janeiro were not immediately answered.
 Liberty did not have an immediate comment.

-Note: (This story was corrected to fix Telecom Italia's stock symbol to TLIT.MI in the sixth paragraph)